MattBlackOnly/TubeTube/README.md

 - The volume paths in the `docker-compose.yml` file should match the names specified in the settings.yaml file (e.g., /data/**General**, etc..).
 - You can create as many folder locations as needed in `settings.yaml`, but each must be mapped individually in `docker-compose.yml`.

+### Cookies File Configuration:
+The application expects a cookies file to be located in the config directory and named cookies.txt.
+If the file is present, its path will be set for use in the application.
+If not, the application will continue to function without it.

+## Screenshot

 ![Screenshot](tubetube/static/screenshot.png)